Skip to main content

 There are a range of behaviours that fall under the umbrella of contract cheating, which include:

-• paying a private tutor or tutoring company to coach them on how to complete an assignment
+• paying a private tutor or tutoring company who coach students on how to complete a specific assignment

 • submitting "model" assignment answers provided by a private tutor or tutoring company